jdanylko/Tuxboard.Examples/README.md

 # Tuxboard Examples

-Tuxboard is a dashboard library specifically for the ASP.NET Core platform.
+Tuxboard is a lightweight dashboard library specifically for the ASP.NET Core platform.
 It was meant to be a Lego-style way to build dashboards.

 I'm continually adding more examples through the articles on my [blog](https://www.danylkoweb.com/tuxboard) and using this repository for the "dropzone." (don't worry...there's more coming)